The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 When do I complete the DS-260?

-After USCIS approves your I-360 petition, it will forward your petition to the National Visa Center (NVC).
+After COM approves your application (or, if required, USCIS approves your I-360 petition), it will forward your petition to the National Visa Center (NVC).
 The NVC is a government agency that processes visa applications.
 Within several weeks, NVC should send you an email with an attached letter that tells you how to complete the online visa application.

 The letter will instruct you to complete an online visa application (DS-260) for yourself and for eligible family members that you listed on the I-360 application.
 The letter will also explain what documents you need to email to the NVC to complete applications for you and any qualifying family members.
 When your DS-260(s) are completed and all documents are submitted, NVC will communicate with the U.S. Embassy or Consulate that will schedule you for an interview.